dattv/ML-DL-Lecture-Notes/DeepLearning.md

 The training process determines the values of these weights and biases.
 The model values are initialized with random values during the beginning of the training.
 The error is computed using a loss function by contrasting it with the ground truth.
 Based on the loss computed, the weights are tuned at every step.
 The training is stopped when the error cannot be further reduced.
 The training process learns the features during the training.
 The features are a better representation than the raw images.
 The following is a diagram of an artificial neural network, or multi-layer perceptron:

+Several inputs of x are passed through a hidden layer of perceptrons and summed to the output.
+The universal approximation theorem suggests that such a neural network can approximate any function.
+The hidden layer can also be called a dense layer.
+Every layer can have one of the activation functions described in the previous section.
+The number of hidden layers and perceptrons can be chosen based on the problem.
+There are a few more things that make this multilayer perceptron work for multi-class classification problems.
+A multi-class classification problem tries to discriminate more than ten categories.

 # Reference
 [1] [Deep Learning for Computer Vision]()